fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When the Caliph 'Umar visited Jerusalem, the Patriarch Sophronius accompanied him on the Temple Mount, while he searched for the Mihrab Dawud (David's prayer-niche) to perform a prayer.
 Later commentators identified this site with the Tower of David.
 In a hadith, the prayer and fasting of David is mentioned to be dear to God.

-Narrated Abdullah bin 'Amr bin Al-'As: The Apostle of Allah told me, "The most beloved prayer to Allah is that of David and the most beloved fasts to Allah are those of David.
+Narrated Abdullah bin 'Amr bin Al-'As:

+> The Apostle of Allah told me, "The most beloved prayer to Allah is that of David and the most beloved fasts to Allah are those of David.
 He used to sleep for half of the night and then pray for one third of the night and again sleep for its sixth part and used to fast on alternate days."
-— Muhammad al-Bukhari, Sahih al-Bukhari
+> — Muhammad al-Bukhari, Sahih al-Bukhari

 ### The Book of David: Zabur

-The Zabur is the holy book attributed to David by God, just as Musa (Moses) received the Tawrat (Torah), Isa (Jesus) received the Injil (Gospel) and Muhammad received the Quran.
+The Zabur is the holy book attributed to David by God, just as Musa (Moses) received the Tawrat (Torah), Isa (Jesus) received the Injil (Gospel) and prophet Muhammad ﷺ   received the Quran.
 In the current Hebrew Bible, the Zabur is known as the Psalms.
 However, like other scriptures of the past, the Psalms are believed to have been corrupted over time, with some of the original message now gone.
 Nonetheless, Muslims are told to treat the present Psalms with immense respect because, in their original form, they too were an inspired Book of God.
 The Quran states:

     Your Lord knows whoever is in the heavens and the earth.
 We exalted some of the prophets over the others; and to David We gave the Book of Psalms.
     Quran 17:55